17 Walmart Grocery Hacks That Will Save You Money

 Fruits like strawberries, blueberries, or grapes are great to buy in bulk when they’re in season.
 You can freeze them in Ziplock bags and eat them later as snacks or put them in smoothies and yogurt.

 9. Talk to the Manager and Find Out Store Operations

-There are a couple of Walmart stores with equal distance from my house, but I only go to one of them.
+There are a couple of Walmart stores at an equal distance from my house, but I only go to one of them.
 I know the store very well and talked to the store manager multiple times.